 HDR10+ detection and implementation are also absent.
 Despite these reservations, the Sony sports a low-profile and stylish 17-inch design, which makes the X800M2 ideal for sliding into a rack.

-There is a good sprinkling of connectivity options with analogue and digital outs, a pleasant remote and already-mentioned class-leading performance.
+There is a good sprinkling of connectivity options with analog and digital outs, a pleasant remote and the already-mentioned class-leading performance.

 Panasonic DP-UB820

 Perhaps not so compelling for Blu-ray deck shoppers is the locked price of the Panasonic DP-UB820.
-But before you plump for the far cheaper Sony X800M2 (see above), you should give the Panasonic first refusal before committing.
+But before you plump for the far cheaper Sony X800M2 (see above), we recommend you give the Panasonic first refusal before committing to a final choice.

 There is hardly a Panasonic player in its current range that does not represent a compelling price/performance proposition.
 The DP-UB820 is no exception.